Chandra953/GVSU641-IntlStuds/docs/proposal-template.md

 To build this project, We will be using:

-- Frontend: React.js, HTML, CSS
+- Frontend: Power Apps Studio (drag-and-drop UI builder)
-- Backend: Node.js with Express.js
+- Backend: Power Automate (workflows)
-- Database: MongoDB
+- Database: SharePoint (for data storage and management)
-- Authentication: JSON Web Tokens (JWT)
+- Authentication: SharePoint (integrates with Microsoft 365 authentication)
-- File Uploads: Multer
+- File Uploads: SharePoint Document Library (for file storage)
-- Version Control: Git
+- Version Control: Power Apps (native version control for app management)

 # Method/Approach